 Paul’s interdisciplinary project work focuses on the link between research and policy responsive to sustainable development given increasing demand for natural resources and climate change.

-Paul has a particular interest in the sustainable development of aquatic living resources in South East Asia (especially Indonesia).
-His interdisciplinary project activity addresses sustainable fisheries management, seafood product development, integrated coastal zone management, community development, capacity building in Indonesia’s knowledge sector, and small to medium enterprise development.
+Paul has a particular interest in the sustainable development of aquatic living resources.
+His interdisciplinary project activity addresses the Blue Economy including sustainable fisheries management, seafood product development, integrated coastal zone management, community development, and enterprise development.
 He works closely with Government Agencies, Universities, NGOs, and private sector organisations.